 - Suicide prevention training delivered to 75 per cent of GPs in Mount Alexander

 - Two members of Mount Alexander Every Life Matters (ELM) community suicide prevention network trained in safeTALK, Applied Suicide Intervention Skills Training and Mental Health First Aid.
-They are now able to offer whore organisational training suicide prevention packages tailored to different needs and capacities of different staff
+They are now able to offer organisational training suicide prevention packages tailored to different needs and capacities of different staff

 - Engagement and relationships built with services providers, frontline and gatekeeper agencies and the community